wHAT WE LIKE

 Bio:

 We will notify you of a decision within 24 hours, often much sooner.
-Feel free to send a query if you have not received a response within that time.
-We do not believe in form rejections and will give a personalised response to every submission.
+Feel free to send a query if you haven’t received a response within that time.
+We don’t believe in form rejections and will give a personalised response to every submission.
+If your submission isn’t successful, please don’t hesitate to send us more work.

 Genre specific guidelines are as follows:

-You may submit a maximum of three poems per issue as a Microsoft Word document.
+You may submit a maximum of six poems per submission as a Microsoft Word document.
+If your piece has complex formatting, you may send a PDF file in addition to the Word document.

 VISUAL ART